hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/client.rst

 Contract Backend
 ----------------
 We want our Client to be able to access the blockchain for creating the payment-channel.
-This functionality is provided by the Contract Backend.
+The Contract Backend provides this functionality.
-It is needed to send on-chain transaction, hence also to interact with smart contracts.
+It is needed to send on-chain transactions, hence interacting with smart contracts.
 We put this code in `client/util.go`

-To initialize the Contract Backend we need three arguments.
+To initialize the Contract Backend, we need three arguments.
-`nodeURL` and `chainID` indicate which blockchain the Client wants to connect to and `w` is the wallet that the Contact Backend will use for singing transactions.
+`nodeURL` and `chainID` indicate which blockchain the Client wants to connect to, and `w` is the wallet the Contact Backend will use for signing transactions.

-Using the `chainID` we start by creating an `EIP155Signer` provided by go-ethereum.
+Using the `chainID`, we start by creating an `EIP155Signer` provided by go-ethereum.
-From the `signer`, we can now generate a `channel.Transactor` via go-perun's simple wallet `swallet` implementation.
+We can now generate a `channel.Transactor` via go-perun's simple wallet `swallet` implementation and the 'signer'.
 This `transactor` will handle the generation of valid transactions.
-As the last piece we require a go-ethereum Ethereum Client `ethclient.Client` that establishes the actual connection to the chain by dialing the `nodeURL`.
+For the last step, we require a go-ethereum Ethereum Client `ethclient.Client` that establishes the actual connection to the chain by dialing the `nodeURL`.
 Finally we call `ethchannel.NewContractBackend()` with the `ethClient`, `transactor` (that includes the `signer`), and a `txFinalityDepth` constant.
-This constant is set to 1 in our example and defines in how many consecutive blocks a transaction has to be included to be considered final.
+This constant is set to 1 in our example and defines how many consecutive blocks a transaction must be included to be considered final.

 .. code-block:: go